RansomLook/RansomLook/README.md

     - Mail alerting for posts containing your keywords
 - Details about the groups with data from malpedia.
 - Daily notification by email.
 - Notification on RocketChat when a new post is created.
 - Telegram monitoring
 - Dataleak monitoring
 - Monitoring Cryptocurrencies, data are from: https://ransomwhe.re
+- [MISP](https://www.misp-project.org/) integration with the support of the MISP ransomware galaxy

 # Install guide